-4.7 Value of Planning
+4.8 Value of Planning

-4.7.1 RTPI Cymru has published a toolkit which measures the value generated by a local authority planning service.
+4.8.1 RTPI Cymru has published a toolkit which measures the value generated by a local authority planning service.
 The tool has been developed to capture the economic, social and environmental value at a local planning authority level across Wales.
 The tool and its 'Value Dashboard' have been designed to provide RTPI Cymru and the Welsh Government with a platform to demonstrate to local authorities, national policy makers, the private sector, researchers and other broader policy and media audiences, the value planning contributes and how planning is positively contributing to Wales' seven well-being goals.
-The data has been updated to reflect planning permissions and completions in the current reporting period, 2022/23.
+The data has been updated to reflect planning permissions and completions in the current reporting period, 2023/24.
 The toolkit has been a very useful means of promoting the good work undertaken by the department that is often taken for granted.
-Over this period, the toolkit concludes that the service has contributed £84.7M to the local economy by the allocation of sites in the LDP, the safeguarding of land, the granting and implementation of planning permissions, the operation of its enforcement function and the securing of planning obligations.
-In the two previous reporting periods this equated to approximately £87M - that higher figure reflecting more construction activity compared to 2022/23 because of the lifecycle of the LDP and the impact of the phosphate pollution issue.
+Over this period, the toolkit concludes that the service has contributed £68.6M to the local economy by the allocation of sites in the LDP, the safeguarding of land, the granting and implementation of planning permissions, the operation of its enforcement function and the securing of planning obligations.
+In the two previous reporting periods this equated to approximately £85M - that higher figure reflecting more construction activity compared to 2023/24 because of the lifecycle of the LDP and the impact of the phosphate pollution issue.
+We aim to update this for the ensuing reporting periods, although it is fair to say that the parameters behind the model are now several years out of date and may undervalue the socioeconomic contribution of the local planning authority.
+We will enquire with the RTPI and Welsh

-We aim to update this for the ensuing reporting periods.
+Government as to whether the data assumptions behind the toolkit are proposed to be updated.
 The 'Dashboard' data summarises the Planning Service's contribution below: